Nathan-Thompson/ACS-PUMS-PUMA-State-Inequality-Measures/README.md

 ASTaxsim.do prepares the income data for use with [NBER's TAXSIM tool](http://users.nber.org/~taxsim/) which calculates state and federal tax liabilities.
 With this you can calculate pre- and post-tax inequality measures at all geographies. .
 This uses a method by [Andrew Samwick](https://www.dartmouth.edu/~samwick/) in his paper [Donating the Voucher: An Alternative Tax Treatment of Private School Enrollment](https://ideas.repec.org/a/ucp/tpolec/doi10.1086-671246.html).

 This choropleth shows the difference between pre/post tax inequality levels.
-Darker areas show a greater decrease in inequality due to federal & state tax liabilites.
-(Shapefiles availble [here](https://data2.nhgis.org/main)).
+Darker areas show a greater decrease in inequality due to federal & state tax liabilities.
+(Shapefiles available [here](https://data2.nhgis.org/main)).

 ![](/img/prepost.jpg)

 ### Citation

 I did all of this for my Master's dissertation, a draft of which is included as a pdf.
 Please cite as " Thompson, N. B. (2015).
 Effects of Geographic Aggregation on Inequality Indices (Unpublished masters dissertation).
-London School of Economics and Poltitical Science, London.""
+London School of Economics and Political Science, London.""